vbacollective/riff/docs/ARCHITECTURE.md

 ### Voice Iteration

-The mixer iterates through the fixed voice pool.
+The mixer iterates through the current voice pool capacity.
 For each active, playing, non-paused voice, it pulls frequently used fields into local variables before the inner loop.
 This is important because module-level UDT field access is slower inside tight VBA loops.

+The callback should not resize the pool while it is iterating.
+Pool growth is treated as structural work performed by allocation/loading paths and protected by internal resize guards.

 ### Source Reading and Pitch Shifting